The Problem of Dynamic Programming on a Quantum Computer: Acknowledgement

 \section{Acknowledgement}

-The author thanks Ronald~de~Wolf for providing invaluable technical comments.
-The author is indebted to Seyed~Saeed~Changiz~Rezaei, Yichen~Chen, Ryuhei~Mori, Yoichi~Iwata, and Jevg{\=e}nijs~Vihrov for useful technical discussions, and to Marko~Bucyk for his careful review and editing of the manuscript.
-The author further acknowledges the support of 1QBit, the Government of Ontario, and Innovation, Science and Economic Development Canada.
+The author thanks Ronald~de~Wolf, Artur~Scherer, Seyed~Saeed~Changiz~Rezaei, Yichen~Chen, Ryuhei~Mori, Yoichi~Iwata, Jevg\={e}nijs~Vihrovs, Kri\v{s}j\={a}nis~Pr\={u}sis, J\={a}nis~Iraids, Martins~Kokainis, and Scott~Aaronson for useful technical discussions.
+The author further thanks Marko~Bucyk for his careful review and editing of this manuscript.
+The author acknowledges the support of 1QBit, the Government of Ontario, and Innovation, Science and Economic Development Canada.